A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Counterfactual Analysis Using Game-Theoretic Models

 \subsubsection{The Main Result}

-The main result of this paper shows that the equilibrium-based prediction is interval-identified by the decomposition-based prediction under two sufficient (but not necessary) conditions.
+The main result of this paper shows that the equilibrium-based prediction is interval-identified by the decomposition-based prediction under two sufficient conditions.
 The first condition is concerned with the information structure and requires that the policy affects only part of the payoff states that are commonly observed by all the players.
 The second condition is an invariance condition on the equilibrium selection rules.
-Let us introduce the first condition.